Review and Outlook

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Emerging Markets Fund (Institutional Shares) declined 4.63% in the third quarter and trailed the MSCI EM IMI Growth Index by 137 basis points due to stock selection.
+The Baron Emerging Markets Fund (Institutional Shares) increased 0.28% in the fourth quarter and outperformed the MSCI EM IMI Growth Index by 339 basis points, largely due to stock selection and country weightings.